cf7/Fourier/README.md

 Fourier is a code-summary application that uses natural language processing techniques to summarize code into human readable phrases.
 It is a simple tool that is designed to increase the speed at which developers learn and understand code written by others.

 Fourier is not meant to replace the human reader, but to augment them.
-This tool hopefully makes decoding programming languages and convoluted code bases a lot easier and a lot less time-intensive.
+This tool hopefully makes understanding convoluted code bases and complex programming languages a lot easier and a lot less time-intensive.

 ## Features

 1) Fourier reads code snippets and translates them into spoken language that is summarized and contextualized.
-2) Users can click on summaries to highlights which pieces of code the generated text is referring to.
+2) Users can click on summaries to highlight which pieces of code the generated text is referring to.
-3) Summaries will have multiple layers to give users access to multiple "zoom depths" of the code's logic details.
+3) Summaries will have multiple layers to give users access to multiple "zoom depths" of the code's logic.

 ## Long Term Goals
 1) Generate web-publishable code summaries